izzypt/Philosophers/README.md

   - Context switching between threads is much faster.
   - Threads can be terminated easily
   - Communication between threads is faster.

+- <ins>***Mutex***</ins>
+  - In computer programming, a mutual exclusion (mutex) is a program object that <ins>***prevents multiple threads from accessing the same shared resource simultaneously***</ins> .
+- <ins>***Shared Resource***</ins>
+  - A shared resource in this context is a code element with a critical section, the part of the code that should not be executed by more than one thread at a time.
+  - For example, a critical section might update <ins>***a global variable***</ins>, modify <ins>***a table in a database***</ins> or write a file to a network server.
+  - In such cases, access to the shared resource must be controlled to prevent problems to the data or the program itself.
+- <ins>***Mutex object***</ins>
+  - A mutex is a mechanism used to ensure that multiple concurrent threads do not try to execute a critical section of code simultaneously.
+- <ins>***Race condition***</ins>
+  - A race condition refers to a situation where the behavior or outcome of a program becomes unpredictable or incorrect due to the simultaneous and uncoordinated access to shared resources by multiple threads or processes.
+  - Race conditions typically occur when two or more threads access and manipulate a shared resource concurrently, without proper synchronization mechanisms in place.
+  - This can lead to unexpected results because the order and timing of the operations become unpredictable.
+  - If a mutex is not applied, the program might be subject to a race condition, a situation in which multiple threads try to access a shared resource at the same time.
+When this happens, unintended results can occur, such as data being read or written incorrectly or the program misbehaving or crashing.
+  - Example :
+    - For example, let's consider a scenario where two threads are incrementing a shared variable simultaneously.
+If the threads perform the following steps:

+     - Read the current value of the shared variable.
+    - Increment the value.
+    - Write the updated value back to the shared variable.
+    - A race condition can occur if both threads read the value simultaneously, then increment it separately, and finally write back their results.
+    - In this case, the final value of the shared variable may not be the sum of the increments from both threads, as expected.
+The outcome will depend on the interleaving of instructions from different threads, leading to data corruption or incorrect results.

+- To mitigate race conditions, synchronization mechanisms like locks, semaphores, or mutexes can be used to enforce mutual exclusion and coordinate access to shared resources.
+- These mechanisms ensure that only one thread/process can access the shared resource at a time, preventing conflicts and maintaining the desired consistency in the program's execution.

 # Getting started with threads